Duet3D/DuetSoftwareFramework/README.md

 ### 3.2 Building on the SBC itself

 Of course you can compile the required components on the SBC itself.
-Once the .NET Core SDK has been installed, enter the directory of the DSF appliction you want to compile and run `dotnet build`.
+Once the .NET Core SDK has been installed, enter the directory of the DSF application you want to compile and run `dotnet build`.
 This will generate suitable binaries for you.

 ## API